mengelbrecht/slimline/README.md

 # slimline

 Minimal and fast ZSH prompt.
+Displays the right information at the right time.

 Features:
 - sleek look
 - [asynchronous](https://github.com/mafredri/zsh-async) git information display using [git-radar](https://github.com/michaeldfallen/git-radar)
-- the right amount of information at the right time
 - the prompt symbol is colored red, when all asynchronous tasks are finished it turns white
+- exit code of last command if the exit code is not zero
+- runtime of executed command if it exceeds a threshold
+- username and host name if connected to a ssh server

 ![](screenshot.png)

-With all information (connected to ssh server and exit status from last command):
+With all information (connected to ssh server, runtime and exit status from last command):
 ![](screenshot_full.png)

 ## Requirements